OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 - **Finding Additional Features**: Expo and React Native may not include all the components and extended functionality you may need.
 As a result, it is frequently necessary to look for libraries that contain that feature in the [React Native Directory](https://reactnative.directory/).
 For example, there isn't a in-built React Native Checkbox component that works on all platforms, so this directory is helpful to lookup all the options available and assess their community support, as well when they were last updated.

 - **Search for Solutions**: Google, StackOverflow, blogs, and forums are the best teachers; if you're stumped on an issue, it's very probable that another developer has faced the same issue.
 Search for a solution using keywords and code snippets, and you should be able to find many workarounds for the problem.
 If all else fails, find the forum for the library you're using and post a question there.

+- Create a PWA, [Progressive Web App](https://docs.expo.dev/guides/progressive-web-apps/): Expo is automatically set up to build a PWS should you want to have one.
+You can follow the steps [here](https://blog.expo.dev/create-and-deploy-web-apps-and-pwas-with-expo-a286cc35d83c) to make one in under five minutes!